benspak/cmd-input-extension/README.md

 Keyboard Shortcut:

-After typing a valid command followed by Ctrl + Enter, the saved text associated with the command will be pasted into the active input field, replacing the command itself.
+After typing a valid command followed by Alt + Enter, the saved text associated with the command will be pasted into the active input field, replacing the command itself.
 Text Association and Management:

 Allow users to save predefined text for each ;cmd command via a settings page or context menu within the plugin.